enescingoz/nd013-c1-vision-udacity/README.md

 `Localization loss` is detecting bounding boxes for detected classes.
 As seen on the chart, localization loss decreasing and creating bounding boxes more precisely.

+As seen on the charts, `total_loss` is decreasing that means model converging and learning.
+Also, losses has not reached a plateau and we should train the model for more iterations.
+Addition to this, classification loss is bigger than localization loss and this probably meaning that reference model starting to overfitting.

 ![training_results](./images/training.png)

 #### Improve on the reference